multixscale/cvmfs-tutorial-hpc-best-practices/docs/performance.md

 Here we already observe a significant, yet still somewhat limited, increase in start-up time.

-With a [cold cache](#cold_cache), ~6.4 seconds are required to start TensorFlow, and there is notably larger variation in the timings; neither of these observations is a surprise with NFS.
+With a [cold cache](#cold_cache), ~6.4 seconds are required to start TensorFlow, and there is notably larger variation in the start-up times; neither of these observations is a surprise with NFS.

-The start-up time with a [hot cache](#hot_cache) is also significantly higher compared to using a local filesystems at ~3.8 seconds, but since this is an older generation system we can not directly compare these timings to the ones observed for local disk and RAM disk earlier.
+The start-up time with a [hot cache](#hot_cache) is also significantly higher compared to using local filesystems at ~3.8 seconds, but since this is an older generation system we can not directly compare these times to the ones observed for local disk and RAM disk earlier.
 There is a significant penalty involved though when using NFS, since on the same system we observed start-up times of ~2.5 seconds when using RAM disk, as well as with a hot kernel file system cache.

-While these timings are still quite OK, it worth noting that NFS is notorious for not scaling well when it needs to serve many different client systems, which is not apparent in these results since only a single client system was used.
+While these start-up times are still quite OK, it is worth noting that NFS is notorious for not scaling well when it needs to serve many different client systems, which is not apparent in these results since only a single client system was used.